hgrubbs/containercourse/course/part002.md

 # Part 2
 ## Combining container resources into systems with docker-compose

 Complex systems can be built on top of containers, assuming some orchestration of those containers is present.
-One popular tool for orchestrating contains into robust sytems is docker-compose.
+One popular tool for orchestrating contains into robust systems is docker-compose.
 This tool is particularly suited to local workstation development VS production deployment.
 Docker-compose orchestrates multiple containers to present a developer with a "stack" that represents their eventual production environment.

 For educational purposes, we'll build a contrived system involving both a client and database container.
 Similar to how `Dockerfiles` define how containers are built, a `docker-compose.yaml` file defines how multiple containers run and interact.